 - Methods like ClearBlue monitors which measure Luteinizing Hormone and estrogen to pinpoint ovulation.
 Though cheaper upfront, these require the purchase of additional ovulation strips to use each day, so they can be more expensive in the long run.

-- Fertile Focus- I haven’t used this one personally but have a friend who had success with it.
-It is also the least expensive option.
+- Fertile Focus– A simple and inexpensive fertility detector.
 The basic idea is that this microscope shows changes in the woman’s saliva before ovulation (the same changes the Ovacue can read) and that by examining saliva each day she can predict ovulation.
-Like I said, I haven’t tried it, but it is an option that is out there.
+I use this in combination with the OvaCue Mobile for greatest accuracy.

 There are herbs that work as contraceptives, but I won’t list them or recommend them for several reasons: